kaaproject/kaa/doc/Administration-guide/System-installation/Single-node-installation/index.md

 Add MariaDB YUM repository entry for CentOS.
 Copy and paste it into a file located in the `/etc/yum.repos.d/` directory (name the file `MariaDB.repo` or similar).

-Run the following command

 ```bash

 sudo nano /etc/yum.repos.d/MariaDB.repo
 ```

-Copy and paste it into this file.
+Copy the contents below to the `/etc/yum.repos.d/MariaDB.repo` file.

 <ul>
 	<ul class="nav nav-tabs">